innovisionEducation/innovisioneducation.github.com/signup.md

 {% include JB/setup %}

 # Innovision Education - Signup
-We are looking for people invested in the ASD community who are interested in using our alpha products and giving us feedback.
+We are looking for people invested in the ASD community who are interested in helping us make a difference.

 We will not share your email with anyone.